google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 ### TL;DR {: #tldr .hide-from-toc}

 [Headless Chrome](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md)
 is a way to run the Chromium browser in a headless environment.
 Essentially, running Chrome without Chrome!
+It brings **all modern web platform features** provided by Chromium and the Blink rendering engine.

 Why is that useful?

 A headless browser is great tool for automated testing and server environments where you don't need a visible UI shell.
-For example, you may want to run some tests against a real web page, create a PDF of it, or just inspect how the browser will actually render a URL.
+For example, you may want to run some tests against a real web page, create a PDF of it, or just inspect how the browser renders an URL.

 Headless mode is available on Mac and Linux in Chrome 59.
 Windows support is coming soon!